auth0/node-auth0/README.md

 ## Usage

-Initialize your client class with an API v2 token (you can generate one [here](https://auth0.com/docs/apiv2)) and a domain.
 The **AuthenticationClient** constructor takes an *optional* client ID, if specified it will be used as default value for all endpoints that accept a client ID.

 ~~~js
 var AuthenticationClient = require('auth0').
 AuthenticationClient;